mshrieve/blocks/README.md

 these bundles have a payout that closely approximates, but is not _quite_ equal to, a traditional call or put option.

 get in touch with me at mike@loset.info or on discord @ loset#0786 with any questions, suggestions, if you would like to read a draft of the whitepaper, or for any other reason :)

+on-going progress is in a private repo, for now... :D